ASIAN MARKETING STUDY

 Revised Regulations if Foreign Investment in Aviation Industry

 Revised regulations on foreign investment in China's aviation industry took effect on August 1, 2002.
 These revisions widened foreign investor's access to the air transport market.
-The regulation relaxed the share-holding limitation in domestic airlines and airports form 35 % to 49%.
+The regulation relaxed the share-holding limitation in domestic airlines and airports from 35% to 49%.
 No limitations are set for air cargo ground services and warehousing.
 Foreign investments together with modern operation techniques and management are expected to improve the operation efficiency and stimulate the domestic market.

 West Region Development Strategy